3. Candidate Relaxation

 This stage uses settings from the following sections of input.toml:

-[structure]: provides the output directory containing structure folders.[generate]: provides the species ordering used when writing POSCAR files.[relax]: controls convergence tolerance, parallelism, and skipping logic.
+[structure]: provides the output directory containing structure folders[generate]: provides the species ordering used when writing POSCAR files[relax]: controls backend, model, optimizer, convergence, execution mode, and skipping logic

 The relaxation stage processes: